marco-caputo/substance-abuse-italian-anonymizer/README.md

 # Substance Abuse Italian Anonymizer

 A fine-tuned tool for de-identifying italian documents and diaries from substance abuse therapy facilities.
-This has been developed as a project for the Natural Language Processing course at Reykjavík University, held by prof. Stefán Ólafsson.
+This has been developed as part of the Digit-Care project, aimed at creating predictive models to support therapeutic pathways for pathological addictions and assisting 4 Italian substance abuse therapy centers in decision making.

 This tool anonymizes Italian text using **spaCy NER** plus **custom rule-based detectors**.
 It can run from the **command line** or via a **graphical interface (GUI)**.